ETH Zurich: Traditions

 The Polyball, which is the biggest decorated ball in Europe, takes places annually in the main building of ETH and is organized by students and former students in the KOSTA foundation.
 It has been taking place since the 1880s.

 The amicable rivalry between ETH Zurich and its neighbor, the University of Zurich, has been cultivated since 1951 (Uni-Poly).
 There has been an annual rowing match between teams from the two institutions on the river Limmat.

 There are many regular symposia and conferences at ETH Zurich, most notably the annual Wolfgang Pauli Lectures, in honor of former ETH Zurich Professor Wolfgang Pauli.
 Distinct lecturers, among them 24 Nobel laureates, have held lectures of the various fields of natural sciences at this conference since 1962.

 Notable alumni and faculty

 ETH Zurich has produced and attracted many famous scientists, including Albert Einstein and John von Neumann.
-More than twenty Nobel laureates have either studied at ETH Zurich or were awarded the Nobel Prize for their work achieved at ETH Zurich.
+More than twenty two Nobel laureates have either studied at ETH Zurich or were awarded the Nobel Prize for their work achieved at ETH Zurich.
 Other alumni include scientists who were distinguished with the highest accolades such as the Fields Medal, Pritzker Prize and Turing Award, among other distinctions in their respective fields.
 Academic achievements aside, ETH Zurich has been alma mater to many Olympic medalists and world champions.